 What every woman should know about the risk factors and symptoms of heart disease

 Approximately one in three women in the United States has some form of cardiovascular disease, and 90 percent of women have at least one risk factor for heart disease or stroke.
 This contributes to a sobering fact: heart disease is the leading cause of death among American women.
-The good news: heart disease is largely preventable.
+The good news: it is largely preventable.

 One of the most important steps you can take to prevent heart disease is to learn more about both the risk factors and symptoms in women.